 What about reading slack?
-It’s tough to track your time as you flip thru slack channels, and no one is going to pay for that.
+It’s tough to track your time as you flip through slack channels, and no one is going to pay for that.
 An excellent question to ask yourself is “What am I working on right now?”
-As you get better at tracking your time throughout your work day, this will begin to come naturally.
+As you get better at tracking your time throughout your workday, this will begin to come naturally.
 It will become more comfortable over time, and this discipline will improve your productivity, due to heightened focus.

-As soon as you find yourself diving into a particular slack channel, you should quickly be able to identify the task that you need to give your focus.
+As soon as you find yourself diving into the rabbit hole, you should quickly identify the task that you need to give your focus.
 Start logging time to it, and keep on that task until it’s complete.
 As you move through your work, it may become reasonable to switch to another function within the same project.
 Context Switching comes at the expense of productivity, so it’s important to do your best to stay focused on task once you start the clock on it.
 Over time, you’ll find yourself consciously assessing the tradeoff between switching projects and merely continuing on the project that you already started on.

 Always Be Delivering Value